sercankulcu/sercankulcu.github.io/_memory/2011-07-03-the-cafeteria.md

 Lunch should have been easier.
 Take a tray, take food, sit, eat, return to work.
 It was an efficient system.
 Perhaps the cafeteria food was bad; that would have been a perfectly good reason not to go.
 But “like workers” was different because it turned a meal into a statement about status.

 Years later, I do not remember what we ate or even whether we eventually went to the cafeteria together.
 I remember the sentence.
 And I still think the answer is simple: yes, like workers.
 We were at work.

+## Under The Cafeteria

+The day probably looked forgettable from outside, which makes its survival more interesting.
+Student life made small things feel official before they deserved to be official: a form, a seat, a delay, a half-success.

+The campus feeling is there: low stakes from far away, enormous stakes from inside the day.
+That is why the memory keeps its weight without becoming dramatic.